Managing multiple Elastic Beanstalk environments as a group with the EB CLI - AWS Elastic Beanstalk

 Environment groups are different than multiple containers in a Multicontainer Docker environment.
 With environment groups, each component of your application runs in a separate Elastic Beanstalk environment, with its own dedicated set of Amazon EC2 instances.
 Each component can scale separately.
 With Multicontainer Docker, you combine several components of an application into a single environment.
 All components share the same set of Amazon EC2 instances, with each instance running multiple Docker containers.
 Choose one of these architectures according to your application's needs.

-For details about Multicontainer Docker, see Using the Amazon ECS platform branch.
+For details about Multicontainer Docker, see Using the ECS-managed Docker platform branch in Elastic Beanstalk.

 Organize your application components into the following folder structure: